sydjango-org/sydjango-content/static-pages/speakers.md

 ### Be concise

 Use simple language.
-Avoid jargon unless it's not an essential part of your talk.
+Avoid jargon unless it's an essential part of your talk.

 ### Work on connecting parts of your talks

 It's always easier to follow the material when its logical parts are well connected.
-Ideally, try to make your presentation to sound like a story.
+Ideally, try to make your presentation sound like a story.

 ### Use visuals

-Visuals can supplement your presentation very well.
-It's worth nothing to say it helps to make your points more easily understood.
+Visuals can supplement your presentation very well and make your ideas clearer.

 ### Practice